-Condition Section of the Chedakuz Creek and Tatelkuz Lake Surface Water Quality Monitoring Plan e) Conditions, if any, under which monitoring would no longer be required; and Monitoring is no longer required when surface water and groundwater no longer discharged to the aquatic receiving environment f) The means by which the Holder will communicate this information to Aboriginal Groups, including identification of the type of information to be provided, the frequency of reporting and the implications of the water quality observed at Chedakuz Creek for the Nechako Reservoir.
+Condition Section of the Chedakuz Creek and Tatelkuz Lake Surface Water Quality Monitoring Plan The plan must include at least the following: a) Monitoring locations; Section 3.1 b) Frequency of monitoring; Section 3.2 c) d) e) The means by which the baseline information in Condition 27, Water Quality Report, and any other appropriate information or criteria as determined by a Qualified Professional, will be used to determine if there are adverse effects due to the Project to: Tatelkuz Lake; and Chedakuz Creek upstream of Nechako Reservoir; Section 2.0 f) How the Holder has considered YDWL, other Aboriginal policies made available to the Holder from Aboriginal Groups, and ENV guidance in development of the criteria in paragraph c); Section 3.5 (BW Gold has been collaborating with the Carrier Sekani First Nations (CSFNs) in regards to implementation of the YDWL and discussions with the CSFNs are ongoing.) g) Conditions, if any, under which monitoring would no longer be required; and Section 4 (Monitoring is no longer required when surface water and groundwater is no longer discharged to the aquatic receiving environment) h) The means by which the Holder will communicate this information to Aboriginal Groups, including identification of the type of information to be provided, the frequency of reporting and the implications of the water quality observed at Chedakuz Creek for the Nechako Reservoir.
 Reports must include a summary written for a lay audience.
-Section 4.0
+Section 4